 For many people buying a home – whether it’s a fixer-upper in an up and coming neighborhood or that custom home you’ve always dreamed of – is a milestone event.
 While there is often a steep learning curve associated with buying and owning a home, there are also some perks – at least when it comes to taxes.

 Keeping full and accurate homeowner records is not only vital for claiming deductions on your tax return, but also for determining the basis or adjusted basis of your home.
 These records include your purchase contract and settlement papers if you bought the property, or other objective evidence if you acquired it by gift, inheritance, or similar means.
 You should also keep any receipts, canceled checks, and similar evidence for improvements or other additions to the basis.

 Day camps are common during school vacations and the summer months.
 Many parents enroll their children in a day camp or pay for daycare so they can work or look for work.
 Unlike overnight camps, the cost of summer day camp may count towards the child and dependent care credit.
 Here are 10 things parents should know:

 One of the most important questions you face when changing jobs is what to do with the money in your 401(k) because making the wrong move could cost you thousands of dollars or more in taxes and lower returns.

-Teachers and other educators should remember that they can deduct certain unreimbursed expenses such as classroom supplies, training, and travel – even when schools switched to hybrid or remote learning models during the pandemic last spring.
-Deducting these expenses helps reduce the amount of tax owed when filing a tax return.
+It’s almost time for the start of the new school year, and teachers and other educators should remember that they can still deduct certain unreimbursed expenses.
+Deducting expenses such as classroom supplies, training, and travel helps reduce the amount of tax owed when filing a tax return.